relevent/ marketing ideas

 Whether you’re venturing into online marketing for the first time or have dabbled here and there, a high impact digital marketing plan can have a positive impact on your bottom line ROI.
 Depending on your expected ROI, which can include attracting participants to the event, gaining more sponsors and exhibitors, increasing visibility and engaging with current and potential association members, your digital marketing plan must begin with the end goal and work its way up.

 Behind every great plan, there is content.
 But the mantra, “build it and they will come” does not apply here.
-In fact, creating content and just waiting for visitors to show up and engage with you will simply not happen… unless you’re a super cute kitten playing with a turtle on YouTube.
+In fact, creating content and just waiting for visitors to show up and engage with you will simply not happen… unless you’re a super cute kitten taking a bath on YouTube.
 A content strategy comes with planning and includes an editorial calendar, a social plan, engagement efforts, optimization, measuring conversions and more.
 If you want to ensure that your content gets seen by your target audience , then a content strategy is your best bet.
 So before you sit in front of your computer and start belting out article after article, you need to figure out who you’re addressing and what you plan to achieve.
 What are goals and KPIs?
 How will you measure success: Is it by gaining visibility?
 Increased registration at your events?
 Every marketing effort has to be measured.
 It is an essential element of any successful digital marketing plan.

 In keeping with content, a solid digital marketing plan includes SEO and ensures that your content is not only reader friendly, but also search engine friendly as well.
 If Google can’t find your message, you can bet that no one else will, either.